 Traditional topics in earth science including minerals and rocks; geologic time and the age and origin of the Earth; plate tectonics; mountains and volcanoes; the Earth's interior; the hydrosphere, atmosphere, and biosphere.
-Prerequisites; BI112, CH112, PH112, and any two 200/300 level science courses required for the BS in Natural Sciences.
+Prerequisites; BI112, CH112, PH112, and any two 200/300level science course required for the B.S. in Natural Sciences.
 3 hours lecture, 3 hours laboratory.